Terrenteller/Strata/README.md

 - Strata is not a world generation mod.
 Ideally, Strata is compatible with all of them!
 - Plain-text configuration files allow anyone to create custom content without a line of code!
-- Tilesets make it easy to define entire suites of stone blocks and their derivatives.
+- Tile sets make it easy to define entire suites of stone blocks and their derivatives.
 Just add textures!
 - Strata will load tile data from resource packs on both client and server.
 One ZIP to rule them all!
 - Strata's two-in-one ore-in-host-rock system welcomes mod content cross-pollination and resource packs!
 - Ores take on the appearance and properties of their host and drop both when mined!
-- Strata will replicate existing recipes using its own content!
+- Strata will replicate existing recipes using custom content!
 - Ores support the same plants as their hosts! (technical exceptions withstanding)
 - Strata's redstone ore acts like vanilla redstone ore! (yes, this is important)
 - Strata has no hard dependency on any other mod or modding library! (sans Forge, of course)